TheRealJeremiah/nconnected/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, feed subscription, tags (~1 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+I will implement user authentication in rails, use third party libraries to get posts from an rss feed.
+I'll add the tag model, and some seed data so that feeds are available for users to subscribe to.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Viewing feeds and posts (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes for feeds that will return feed and post data in JSON.
+I will then create the corresponding models/collections in backbone.
+I will then make feed and post views.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: User feed view and sidebar/jquery ui (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will create the main user feed view, and work on adding jquery ui transitions to the main and feed pages so that feeds can pop from the right.
+I don't want to save all the css/ui until the end.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Search by title and tag (~1-2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I will create the live search view and implement the ability to have results appear as a term is typed in.
+I will also implement the ability to click on a result and have a feed show page pop up with jquery ui.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Moderator page, More css/ui debugging (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+Allow moderators to add curated rss feeds.
+Would be done through feeds/new route but permission only given to moderators.
+Also, It needs to look pretty.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
+- [ ] "Like" button for feeds
-- [ ] Custom blog urls
-- [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
+- [ ] User comments on feeds
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] Suggested feeds on main feed view
-- [ ] Reblogging
+- [ ] In page PDF Viewer for journal articles
 - [ ] Multiple sessions/session management
-- [ ] User avatars
-- [ ] Typeahead search bar

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md